-I suck at making small talk, I can go from friendly to real freaking awkward very quick.
-It’s tough out here for us introverts but I’ve been trying to challenge myself to make small talk with stranger everyday.
+I suck at making small talk, I can go from friendly to really freaking awkward very quickly.
+It’s tough out here for us introverts but I’ve been trying to challenge myself to make small talk with a stranger every day.
 Lately, I’ve been trying to have conversations with people when I’m in the elevator at work.
 Here are some small talk conversation starters I’ve been trying out.
 Having a few things in mind that I can throw out helps keep me from getting awkward and weird.

 Here are some openers you can use: